minozihao/tic-tac-toe-server/README.md

 * when the game finishes, who won or if it was a draw

 Store sessions and games in memory and apply appropriate locking to ensure changes to the data are safe (don't worry about optimizing locking or anything like that).

-Once completed upload the project to GitHub and share it with [@silas](https://github.com/silas).

-Before I dig into the code I'm going to spin up the server and attempt to play a game.
-You should either include enough error handling such that I can figure out the parameters using the error messages (preferred) or include example requests for endpoints that require input parameters.

 How to prioritize work:
 * completeness and correctness over everything else